metal-stack/metalctl/docs/metalctl_size_reservation_create.md

 ### Options

 ```
+      --amount int32            the amount to associate with this reservation
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
+      --description string      the description to associate with this reservation
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.

                                 Example: